idembele70/DevEssentials/issue_template.md

 ```
 **User story**
 ----
-As a developer, I want to migrate E2E test case for '<yourOldUseCaseNumber>' into the new scenario, ensuring that this functionality is properly tested according to best practices and remains free of regressions.
+As a developer, I want to migrate E2E test case for '<yourOldUseCaseTitle>' into the new scenario, ensuring that this functionality is properly tested according to best practices and remains free of regressions.

 **Quick description**
 ----